geekodour/o/content/docs/tools/primary_toolchest.md

 ## Development Workflow {#development-workflow}

 Now how I do development has varied over the years.
 But I am constantly updating it.
 This section is a scratchpad area for links/notes about current or probable future workflow.
+(TODO: I need a better place to put this thing in)

 <div class="outline-2 smol-table">